Plvishal/Udemy_2024-learning/README.md

 7. Directly we can't use fetch() method to fetch data this is the side effect and infinite loop
 8. When we use useEffect() then it is executed once after components re-render and avoid infinite loop
+9. We can improve this code with help of async and await

    ///